rmanfred/junction/README.md

 **We're presenting a simple web chat created on Java where we have implemented the filter to reduce harassment and anger between users in a chat.**

-To have a better impression follow the _link_ to see how the chat works:
+To have a better impression follow the _link_ to see how the fiter works: